karan-vaishnav/karan-vaishnav/README.md

 ## 🏆 Achievements

-- Selected as one of the Top 30 teams out of 70,000+ applications in Samsung Solve for Tomorrow 2023.
+- Selected as one of the **Top 30** teams out of 70,000+ applications in **Samsung Solve for Tomorrow 2023**.
 - Proposed using menstrual blood for early detection of cervical and endometrial cancer, promoting awareness of its potential.
-- Created a community-driven job portal and engaged a tech-focused audience with 13k+ impressions and 450+ followers on Twitter/X in 2 months.

 ---